OctopusDeploy/blog/blog/2021-10/safe-schema-updates-6-provisioning-databases/index.md

 ## Infrastructure as code

 If using a cloud database such as Azure SQL Database or Amazon RDS, this step may not be necessary.
-However, for the purposes of this post, we’ll assume our monolithic backend database is a SQL Server database running on some virtual infrastructure, either in some private cloud or a hosting provider such as AWS, Azure or GCP.
+However, for the purposes of this post, we’ll assume our monolithic backend database is a SQL Server database running on some virtual infrastructure, either in some private cloud or a hosting provider such as AWS, Azure, or GCP.

-In this case, you’ll need to version control some script that allows a developer to spin up a new virtual machine or container, either on their own dev workstation, a private cloud or a hosting provider.
+In this case, you need to version control some script that allows a developer to spin up a new virtual machine or container, either on their own dev workstation, a private cloud or a hosting provider.

-Rather than attempting to teach the entire topic of infrastructure as code in a few paragraphs, for any readers who are unfamiliar with the concept, I recommend you read Bob’s excellent series here which starts here:
+Rather than attempting to teach the entire topic of infrastructure as code in a few paragraphs, for any readers who are unfamiliar with the concept, I recommend you read Bob’s excellent series, which starts here:

 [Using Infrastructure as Code with Operations Runbooks](https://octopus.com/blog/runbooks-with-infrastructure-as-code)